Community Events Calendar

 San Diego County

-North County Senior Dance will kick your August into high gear, for sure!
-For the night-crawlers, there's the monthly Saturday-evening dance on August 2nd from 7 to 9 p.m. at the Escondido Senior Center, featuring music by The Sundance Band!
-Meanwhile, daytime dancers can enjoy the stylings of The Harmonaires, also at the Escondido Center on Tuesday the 5th from 1:30 to 3:30.
-And on Thursday the 28th, swing southward to the spacious wooden floor of the Balboa Park Club, where Blue Zone winds down the last sultry days of summer from noon to 3:30 at the Carlsbad Center, and again on Friday the 8th from 2 to 4 at our newest venue, the Vista Senior Center!
+North County Senior Dance has something to suit a variety of tastes during the final week of August.
+On Monday, August 25th, dance to the sounds provided by a DJ from 12:30 to 3 p.m. at the Ed Brown Senior Center in Rancho Bernardo.
+On Tuesday the 26th, enjoy the weekly gig by The Harmonaires at the Escondido Center from 1:30 to 3:30.
+And on Thursday the 28th, swing southward to the spacious wooden floor of the Balboa Park Club, where Blue Zone winds down the last sultry days of summer from noon to 3:30.
 These great events are open to dancers of all ages, and admission is still just three to five dollars.
 Find out more by calling North County Senior Dance at 760-720-2011.
 (For detailed scheduling information, senior center addresses, etc., click on the calendar icon to view the schedule in PDF format.
 If you use an older web browser, you might need to have Adobe Reader® or similar PDF software installed.
 Download Adobe Reader® here; or upgrade to a newer browser if possible.)